Treasury API

 The US Treasury Fiscal Data API offers data on federal finances, including revenue, spending, debt, and more.
 With Python, you can retrieve and analyze this data programmatically.

 This example uses the Python requests and pandas packages to retrieve treasury data from the Monthly Treasury Statement and analyze federal revenue composition.
+If you're new to Python, the Getting Started guide covers setup and the basics.

 Background